Chukwumaeke/demo-game-mainn/Readme.md

-# Push simple app image to aws ecr
+# Push simple app image to aws ecr and ecs

 # Requirements